rvanmazijk/Cape-vs-SWA/README.md

 Raw-data is processed and analysed.
 Data-processing, analyses and figure production use R packages and bespoke code, loaded by `setup.R`.
 Derived data and analyses' outputs are used to produce figures.
 Analyses' outputs, figures and manuscript components are compiled using `bookdown`.

 A more detailed layout of the relationships between this repository's components is described [here](https://rvanmazijk.github.io/Cape-vs-SWA/docs/repo-structure-detailed.svg), also using [GraphViz](https://www.graphviz.org/).

+In order to reproduce the analyses and manuscript, simply run the command `make` in the command line (e.g. Bash) in this directory.
+The `Makefile` then ...<!--TODO: WIP-->